Marjorie Susman Curatorial Fellowship

 The MCA considers exceptional candidates in art history, museum studies, and related fields with a strong emphasis on art historical research and methodology.
 Qualified applicants must possess an M.A. degree or be in their final year of graduate work.
 The MCA is an Equal Opportunity Employer.

 There are no application forms.
 Please note that application materials, including writing samples and any supplementary materials, will not be returned to candidates.
 All application materials should be typed and include the following:

-- Cover letter with name, home and school addresses, and telephone numbers of the applicant.
+- Cover letter that includes: name, current and permanent addresses, and telephone numbers of the applicant.